-Violent Crimes Lawyer San Gabriel, CA. We know how overwhelming it can be to be facing violent crime accusations.
-They risk harming your reputation, hurting your career, and perhaps worst yet, a trip to jail or prison.
-But all hope is not lost.
-And when you work with the Law Offices of David S. Chesley, Inc., you have someone protecting you from these consequences.
-We will tenatiously defend you against violent crimes accusations from any of categories (and more):
+Violent Crimes Lawyer San Gabriel, CA. Fighting violent crimes charges is critical to your future.
+They risk harming your reputation, hurting your career, and possibly worst of all, a long time in jail or prison.
+But you can fight to protect yourself.
+And when you work with the Law Offices of David S. Chesley, Inc., you are hiring a team that knows how to safeguard you from these legal and personal consequences.
+We defend all of the following violent crime categories (and more):

 - Assault, Threats, and Interpersonal Harm